dynamicalsystemslaboratory/Police-Brutality/README.md

 7-Memory of target variables

+8-LPCMCI

+9-NYC_TE

  ---

 1- Data:
 - "Times_series_sa_det.csv" contains the daily raw time series and detrended and seasonally adjusted time series; and
 - "Floyd_period_Minutes_PBandNeg.csv" contains time series of MPB and NT at a resolution of one minute; and
 - "Negative_tweets_Embedding_optimization.csv" contains the predictive power of the NT time series for different embedding dimensions; and
-- "Positive_tweets_Embedding_optimization.csv" contains the predictive power of the PT time series for different embedding dimensions.
+- "Positive_tweets_Embedding_optimization.csv" contains the predictive power of the PT time series for different embedding dimensions; and
+- "NYC_Data_time_series_sa_det.csv" ontains the daily raw time series and detrended and seasonally adjusted time series for New York City.

 2- modules
 - "EDM.py" is a module that includes the convergent cross mapping functions; and